Interior Colors for Home Staging

 When using color in a room, use the 60-30-10 rule:

-- 60% of a room is usually a dominant color - This is typically the color on the walls.
+- 60% of a room is typically a dominant color - Usually wall colors.

-- 30% of a room is secondary color - This may used in the furniture, drapes or a carpet.
+- 30% of a room is a secondary color - Typically furniture, drapes and carpet.

-- 10% should be an accent color - Accent colors can be the “pops” of color that brighten and add excitement to a room.
-Use color in accent pieces like pillows, accessories, artwork, throws, and flowers.
+- 10% should be accent colors - Accent colors are the “pops” of color that brighten and add excitement to a room; pillows, accessories, artwork, throws and flowers.

 A good ratio of colors in this living room

-The accent colors and patterns you choose for a space should be evenly distributed throughout the room.
-Don't place all your accent colors (and patterns) on one side of a room and neglect the rest of the space.
+The accent colors and patterns you select should be evenly distributed throughout a room.
+Avoid placing all your accent colors (and patterns) on one side of a room.

 Blue and orange complementary color scheme

 Apply complementary colors in unequal amounts by using the 80-20 rule: